yeshwanth32/cs326-final-groupname/docs/milestone1.md

+# Wireframes:

-## Wireframes:
+## Discover Page:

-![image](https://user-images.githubusercontent.com/56751146/160263278-5ab28f07-b78b-4b4f-8c47-e1ed63dbbd09.png)

 This is the application's discover page, where a user can browse all available games in our game library.
 If a user clicks on a game, the wireframe below will pop up on the user's screen.
+![image](https://user-images.githubusercontent.com/56751146/160263278-5ab28f07-b78b-4b4f-8c47-e1ed63dbbd09.png)

 ![image](https://user-images.githubusercontent.com/56751146/160263512-c880fe6a-e645-40dd-aeb5-2ea4baf49110.png)